-While your asylum application is pending before an Immigration Judge or the Board of Immigration Appeals (B.I.A.), you are automatically authorized to remain in the U.S. while you wait for a decision.
+While your asylum application is pending before an immigration judge or the Board of Immigration Appeals (B.I.A.), you are automatically authorized to remain in the United States while you wait for a decision.
 You do not need to file any extra paperwork in order to prevent your deportation.
 Depending on timing, you might also qualify to apply for a work permit (employment authorization document or EAD).

-However, if the B.I.A. denies your appeal and orders your removal, you are immediately subject to deportation.
+If the B.I.A. denies your appeal and orders your removal, you are immediately subject to deportation.
 Although you have 30 days to file an appeal (called a petition for review) with the U.S. Court of Appeals, you may be deported from the United States during that 30-day period.
-It is, therefore, very important to file the petition for review with the Court of Appeals as soon as possible after the BIA denies your appeal.
+It is, therefore, very important to file the petition for review with the federal Court of Appeals serving your region as soon as possible after the B.I.A. denies your appeal.

-Once you have filed the petition for review with the Court of Appeals, you may still be deported at any time while that appeal is pending, unless you have successfully requested what's called a "stay of removal."
+Once you have filed the petition for review with the Court of Appeals, you could still be deported at any time while that appeal is pending, unless you have also successfully requested what's called a "stay of removal."

 The difficulty here is that it might not be in your best interest to seek a stay of removal right after filing a petition for review.
 Doing so can sometimes negatively affect you, such as by prompting the government to arrest you.
 It is, therefore, a good idea to work with an attorney to decide when to file a request for a stay of removal from the Court of Appeals.